 Asset Holdings Raymond Terrace, Heatherbrae, Mallabula, Medowie and Nelson Bay depots.

 Desired Level of Service Statement That the depots are safe, meet the needs of the users and Council's environmental obligations.

-Available Data ir Value as at 30 Jι set management pl ine 2018, condition ir ans/reports. nspection reports,
+Available Data Fair Value as at 30 June 2018, condition inspection reports, asset management plans/reports.

 Last Condition Survey 20 2020

 General Assessment Condition Rating % \$CRC

 of Condition 1 Near Perfect 0 \$0

 2 Good 20 \$788,420

 3 Satisfactory 60 \$2,365,260

 4 Very Poor 20 \$788,420

 5 Unserviceable 0 \$0

 Total 100.00 \$3,942,100

-Main Findings The Heatherbrae Depot is deemed to be in very poor condition.
+Main Findings • The Heatherbrae Depot is deemed to be in very poor condition.
 The Mallabula, Medowie and Nelson Bay Depots are in satisfactory or good condition.

-Future Actions • Short Term - Continue with the depot redevelopment of the Raymond Terrace depot
+Future Actions Short Term - Continue with the depot redevelopment of the Raymond Terrace depot

-- Short Term Heatherbrae Depot operations will be relocated to within the Raymond Terrace Depot redevelopment. - Long Term Relocation of the Nelson Bay depot to surrender the Crown Lands parcel.
+• Short Term - Heatherbrae Depot operations will be relocated to within the Raymond Terrace Depot redevelopment.
+Long Term - Relocation of the Nelson Bay depot to surrender the Crown Lands parcel. --- ---